DrorHarari/run/README.md

 Changes
 -------
+* 2022-06-25 V6
+  1. Change option -p from 'pause-after-run' to 'print-path-to-standard-output' 2, Make option -k to be 'pause-after-run' (breaking change - sorry)
 * 2022-01-29 V5
   1. Switch to Everything 1.4 SDK
   2. Switch to CMake build (tested with Visual Studio 2019)